A Brief History of John Fowler & Co

 In spite of the great effort they made trying to find new markets at the end of the steam age, the depression of the 1920s and 30s very nearly finished off John Fowler & Co as it had done to neighbouring firms Manning Wardle and Kitson & Co.
 (Though it is probably significant that these two firms did not embrace the internal combustion revolution)

 There were resignations and sackings amongst the managers and directors had to forgo their salaries for a time.
 In the end the problems within the company had to be put aside when the works was needed to make tanks for World War 2.
 To safeguard this essential work the company was nationalised in 1941.
 In the war years the Steam Plough works was almost entirely dedicated to the war effort and large numbers of tanks were made.
-Fowler built 580 Matilda, 274 Cromwell Mk V111, 529 Centaur and 250 Comet tanks giving a total wartime tank production of 1633.
-The works were permitted to take on some non-military work.
-Agriculture and industry were, after all, still key to Britain’s survival.
+Fowler built 580 Matilda, 274 Cromwell Mk V111, 529 Centaur and 284 Comet tanks giving a total wartime tank production of 1633.
+More information about this and other tank manufacture in Leeds can be found in our Brief History of Tank Making in Leeds article.
+The works were permitted to take on some non-military work during the war.
+Agriculture and industry were, after all, still key to Britain's survival.

 After the war the company was sold back into the private sector being purchased in 1945 by Rotary Hoes Ltd and it was soon sold on once again, in 1946, to Thomas W Ward of Sheffield.
 Thomas W Ward had already bought Gainsborough traction engine manufacturer, Marshall & Sons, in 1936 and with both firms working on similar products the decision was taken to merge them to form Marshall-Fowler .